Siding Vancouver Company

 When can we start the project?

 As soon as you are ready!
 Most families will take 2-3 weeks to think about the style, material to choose and options to add.
 Feel free to take as much time as you need, as this is a considerable investment.
 We’ll do our best to make this as easy and straightforward as possible.
-During busy season (April to October), lead time for an installation can take anywhere from to 1-2 weeks, depending on whether all materials are available in stock.
+During the busy season (April to October), the lead time for installation can take anywhere from to 1-2 weeks, depending on whether all materials are available in stock.

 What areas do you serve?

-Vancouver Siding is a leading provider of residential siding, installations and replacement services based in Vancouver, BC.
+Vancouver Siding is a leading local provider of residential siding, installations and replacement services based in Vancouver, BC.

 What is the most popular siding material in Vancouver at the moment?

-Why should I choose Vancouver Siding?
+Why should I choose Siding Vancouver?

 - We are certified by the largest siding manufacturer (James Hardie),